 United business class to Japan can go either way, with some flights offering the competitive “Polaris” product on the 777-300ER, and others using the 777-200 offering dormitory-style 2-4-2 business class, which is totally unacceptable.
 Delta and American offer a more consistent hard product on Japan flights (all seats are lie flat and have direct aisle access), but service on US carriers is basically always an issue, especially when they tend to be priced similarly to superior Asian carriers, which usually operate the best flights to Japan and are almost always the best airline to Tokyo.

 One way to use a US airline to get a flight on the actual best airline to Japan for your preferences is to book your ticket using miles.
 For example, book a JAL flight to Tokyo using American AAdvantage miles, or book ANA business class using frequent flyer points you’ve accumulated flying United domestically within the US.
-Still, make no mistake: Neither American, not Delta, nor United are the best airline to fly to Japan from USA, by a long shot.
+Still, make no mistake: Neither American, not Delta, nor United are the best airline to fly to Japan from US, by a long shot.
 (The same can be said for British Airways when it comes to the best airline to fly to Japan from UK.)

 First Class to Japan—Is it Worth It?

-Even if you choose the best airline to fly to Japan, I’m not sure that first class is worth it over business class, unless you’re: (A) independently wealthy or (B) have a surplus of airline miles that’s about to expire.
+Even if you choose the best airline to travel to Japan, I’m not sure that first class is worth it over business class, unless you’re: (A) independently wealthy or (B) have a surplus of airline miles that’s about to expire.
 As a disclaimer, however, I don’t like caviar (and I haven’t had a chance to sample ANA’s new first class, which looks absolutely spectacular, even for a skeptic like me).

 For most travelers, the best business class to Tokyo is going to suffice, especially if you’re flying long haul, or are flying onboard a long haul aircraft configured with a flat bed seat.
 On that note, most Asian airlines don’t fly first class to Japan on intra-Asia flights, so if you’re not coming from North America are Europe, you might not even have the chance to fly first in the first place.